-Not sure which types of pans are essential to have in your kitchen?
+Not sure which types of pans are essential for you to have in your kitchen?
 The best pots and pans are those that you can rely on to turn out a multitude of different dishes—from fried eggs to casseroles, to pasta dishes and soups.

 The eight types of pans every kitchen needs